-Celebrating 10 years the New York Shorts International Film Festival is a non-profit organization that provides a showcase for emerging filmmakers from around the world.
+Now in our 12th year, New York Shorts International Film Festival is the largest short film festival on the East Coast.
+A non-profit organization that provides a showcase for emerging filmmakers from around the world.

 The festival has become a career stepping stone, establishing a tradition of discovering and promoting filmmakers who have gone on to become Academy Award® Nominees.

-2020 OSCAR® WINNER Live-Action Short Film, "The Neighbors" Window" by Marshall Curry wins New York Shorts 'Best of Fest'
+2020 OSCAR® WINNER Live-Action Short Film, "The Neighbors" Window" by Marshall Curry winner New York Shorts 'Best of Fest'

 2020 OSCAR® NOMINEE Documentary Short Subject The New York Times Op-Docs "Walk Run Cha-Cha" by Laura Nix and Colette Sandstedt